 While achieving the title of economic superpower is impressive, combining it with the status of being a cocoon of innovation and information technology and of incubating human capital is even more striking.
+Fewer people, however, are aware of China's impressive strides in human capital investment and its notable achievements in education.
 Currently, China is spending, on average, more on research and development than any other major developed economy in the West.
 It is becoming an attraction pole for expatriates and international students alike and a pioneer in producing scientific papers in natural sciences and engineering.
 In 2007, 59% of the scientific papers published by Chinese scholars were in natural sciences.
-The questions we seek to analyze in this paper are whether China is up to par in human capital and information technology with the USA, Japan and
+In its twelfth five-year plan for 2011-15 China reveals that it attempts to become by 2050 the world champion in science and research.